derHeinz/divoom-adapter/readme.md

 2. byte upper byte of the SUM over (PREFIX without first byte) + DATA (invalid bytes error correction applies here - so these may be two bytes)
 4. byte "02"

+## Send animation loops ##
+Very similar to sending simple images.
+You just send several packages containing each single images with slightly different header.
+However the prefix changes slightly.
+The static part looks like this: 3b 00 49 00 0a 0a 04
+The next byte is the number of the image in the animation starting with 0.
+Note that invalid bytes error correction applies here - so there may be two bytes.
+The following byte is the time each single image is shown, smaller number means faster.

 ## running tests ##
 python -m divoom_test

 ## Needed python libraries (install with pip install) ##
 bluepy (bluetooth connection)
 pillow (python image processing)